AnkitPaunikar/Subscriber-Serverless/README.md

 These challenges slow development cycles and inflate cost for low-throughput or spiky event loads.

-## Solution Overview

-Subscriber-Serverless leverages Spring Cloud Function and AWS Lambda to:
-- Dynamically scale with incoming event load
-- Eliminate server management and idle-time costs
-- Simplify continuous integration and deployment pipelines

-By packaging Spring Boot event handlers as Lambda functions, the service processes subscriber messages (from SNS, SQS, or API Gateway) seamlessly and only incurs compute charges when actively running.
+## Why this approach?

+This project uses Spring Cloud Function to abstract away cloud provider differences and enable a consistent, reusable serverless programming model:

+- Simplifies serverless application development without vendor lock-in
+- Supports deployment to AWS Lambda with easy migration potential to other clouds
+- Combines Spring Boot's productivity with serverless features like auto-scaling and pay-per-use billing
+- Bundles multiple functions in one deployment with flexible routing via function names or URLs
+- Avoids multiple disjoint Lambdas and complex API Gateway setups by grouping related functions
+- Leverages Spring ecosystem for dependency injection, configuration, and logging

+This makes serverless development efficient and scalable for real-world microservice use cases.

 ### How It Helps